awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 ### API and command overview<a name="api_cli_overview"></a>

 You can perform the tasks described on this page using the command line or an API\.
-For more information about the command line interfaces and a list of available API actions, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about the command line interfaces and a list of available API actions, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.

 **Create an internet gateway**
 + [create\-internet\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-internet-gateway.html) \(AWS CLI\)